JoaoLopesF/RemoteDebug/README.md

 With the ESP8266 (NodeMCU) or ESP32 we now have network connectivity (WiFi) which can be used for streaming debugging information in real-time.

-This library is good for IoT projects, mobile robots (can debug it in moviment with a cable ?) or another WiFi projects.
+This library is good for IoT projects, home automation, mobile robots (can debug it in moviment with a cable ?) or another WiFi projects.

+In fact, this library was born of a need to debug an IoT project of home automation.
+In this project there was a central module and three auxiliary modules, and these were far from each other.
+One was hard to reach, under the roof of the house.
+To debug this project, accompanying the exchange of messages in realtime, is impossible to do with traditional way, by USB cable.

-The MiP_ESP8266_Library is a example of this. see in:  [https://github.com/Tiogaplanet/MiP_ESP8266_Library](https://github.com/Tiogaplanet/MiP_ESP8266_Library)
+The MiP_ESP8266_Library and my ESP32 WiFi robot are example of this.
+See it in:  [MiP_ESP8266_Library](https://github.com/Tiogaplanet/MiP_ESP8266_Library) and [ESPlorer_v1](https://github.com/JoaoLopesF/ESPlorer_v1)

 __RemoteDebug__ is improved with client buffering (is last send is <= 10ms), to avoid misterious delays of WiFi networking on ESP32 and ESP8266 boards